 - Organic search (content marketing)

 If you don’t have your plan in place now, there probably won’t be any money for it in the budget when the recession hits.
-The great thing about digital marketing channels is that they are inexpensive.
+The great thing about digital marketing channels is that they are relatively inexpensive.
 They tend to be much less expensive than traditional marketing and they are easier to measure, so you can take your great results back to your CFO and prove that every penny was worth it!

 To capture more attention and a little more share of the market, you’ll need to start doing a few things differently.
-Otherwise, you’ll end up getting the same results you’ve always had, which is not what you want during a downturn.
+Otherwise, you’ll end up getting the same results you’ve always had, which is typically not what you want during a downturn.

 It’s time to get creative and step outside the box.
 Innovation often comes from shoestring budgets and lots of positive energy.
-That energy could be the differentiator in a client’s decision.
+That energy could be the differentiator in a prospective client’s decision.

 Start thinking about what you can do that no one else is doing in your industry.
 Making yourself more available through new lines of communication is one way.
 Creating authentic client success stories with an original twist is another.
 Show them that you’re expert in your field.
 Start telling your story in new ways, on new channels.

-One of the biggest challenges for any business during a recession is to maintain a contact with their clients.
+One of the biggest challenges for any business during a recession is to maintain in contact with their clients.
 You don’t want to fall off their radar just because you are doing more with less.